mg4gh/MGMapViewer/docs/index.md

 - [Height profile](./Features/FurtherFeatures/HeightProfile/hprof.md): Show the height profile form the recording track, the selected track or the current route
 - [Height data](./Features/FurtherFeatures/HeightData/heightdata.md): Provide height information for given points.
 This is useful for height profiles and statistics of planned routes.
 - [Remaining distance](./Features/FurtherFeatures/Remaining/remaining.md): show distance along the selected track
-- [Air distance](./Features/FurtherFeatures/AirDistance/airdistance.md): show the air distance between current position and the center position of the map
+- [Beeline distance](Features/FurtherFeatures/BeelineDistance/beeline.md): show the beeline distance between current position and the center position of the map
 - [Geocode](./Features/FurtherFeatures/Geocode/geocode.md): Search location by name and search entity by location
 - [Status line](./Features/FurtherFeatures/Status/status.md): show some state information in the status line
 - [Quick controls](./Features/FurtherFeatures/QuickControl/quickcontrols.md): show some state information in the status line